salpalvv/darkstar-server/README.md

 `ansible-playbook darkstar.yml`

-# provision a remote server
+# provision a remote *nix server
 install ansible onto a machine

 edit ansible/hosts IP entry for [darkstar] to the appropriate IP address

-copy your ssh public key into the remote server's root user
+copy your ssh public key into the remote server's /root/.ssh/authorized_keys

 from machine with ansible: